 As ESG, social responsibility, ethics, and corporate values continue to come under greater scrutiny—and compliance regulations increase in scope and complexity—making your content available to the public is a way to future-proof your code of conduct, policies, and more.
 “Compliance and ethics requirements are increasing all the time,” Jeffrey says.
 “Consolidating everything in one place, making it available to employees in an easy-to-find, intuitive way and making it available to the public for the same reason, is just getting more and more important.”

-If you’d like to know more about what it takes to go public with your compliance content, or you simply want to see the Ethics and Compliance Portal in action, let us know via the form below.
+If you’d like to know more about what it takes to go public with your compliance content, or you simply want to see the Interactive Code of Conduct in action, let us know via the form below.
 We’re here to help.